fkesheh/code-context-mcp/README.md

   "branch": "main", // Optional - defaults to repository's default branch "query": "Your search query",
   "keywords": ["keyword1", "keyword2"], // Optional - filter results by keywords
-  "limit": 5 // Optional - number of results to return, default: 5
+  "filePatterns": ["**/*.ts", "src/*.js"], // Optional - filter files by glob patterns "excludePatterns": ["**/node_modules/**"], // Optional - exclude files by glob patterns "limit": 10 // Optional - number of results to return, default: 10
 }
 ```

 The `branch` parameter is optional.
 If not provided, the tool will automatically use the repository's default branch.

 The `keywords` parameter is optional.
 If provided, the results will be filtered to only include chunks that contain at least one of the specified keywords (case-insensitive matching).

+The `filePatterns` and `excludePatterns` parameters are optional.
+They allow you to filter which files are processed and searched using glob patterns (e.g., `**/*.ts` for all TypeScript files).

 ## Database Schema